 The Massachusetts Bay Colony

 Up the coast from Plymouth, the Massachusetts Bay Colony was founded 1628.
 The colony was organized and financed by the Massachusetts Bay Company.
-The territory it claimed covered a large chunk of present-day New England, but it initially only established two small settlements at Salem and Boston.
+The territory it claimed covered a large chunk of present-day New England, but it initially only established two small settlements, at Salem and Boston.

 Like Plymouth, Massachusetts was settled predominantly by Puritans.
 The governors were elected by the male members of the Puritan congregations.
 The colony was soon flourishing, and in the 1630s 20,000 new settlers arrived.
 Most of the families were engaged in farming, which was based on small, independent, family-owned holdings rather than large plantations.
-The crops grown were for consumption by the colonists themselves, but also for export.
+The crops grown were both for consumption by the colonists themselves, and for export.
 The towns of Boston and Salem were soon busy little ports, exporting foodstuffs and other goods to Virginia and the Caribbean.

 The Puritan leadership of the colony was intolerant of other religious groups, such as Anglicans, Baptists and Quakers.
 Like many strict religious communities, dissensions soon arose on matters of belief and practice.
 As a result, dissenters from the colony moved out to settle nearby New Haven (later the nucleus of the colony of Connecticut) and Rhode Island, both founded in 1636 (although a scattering of small communities had previously grown up in these areas).

-By 1640, perhaps 30,000 people of European descent, plus a smaller but unknown number of African descent, lived in England’s North American colonies.
+By 1640, perhaps 30,000 people of European descent, plus a much smaller but unknown number of African descent, lived in England’s North American colonies.